danielabar/meblog/src/markdown/testing-faraday-with-rspec.md

 ### Problems

 While this works, it feels a little clunky.
-We have to know some details of Faraday like the fact that calling `get` returns a `Faraday::Response` object.
+It requires knowing some details of Faraday like the fact that calling `get` returns a `Faraday::Response` object.
 If a future release of Faraday will refactor to return a different object, then this test will fail even the refactored object behaves exactly the same as in the previous version.
 Generally speaking, use of stubs/mocks can make a test brittle because its verifying some implementation details rather than focusing on the expected return value of a method.

 Also the double stubbing required - once for `Faraday.get` and again for the response double it returns, makes the test hard to read.